catalyst-cooperative/pudl/docs/index.rst

 <https://zenodo.org/communities/catalyst-cooperative>`__.
 Each of the data inputs may
 have several different versions archived, and all are assigned a unique DOI and made available through the REST API.
-Each release of the PUDL Python package is embedded with a set of of DOIs to indicate which version of the raw inputs it is meant to process.
+Each release of the PUDL Python package is embedded with a set of DOIs to indicate which version of the raw inputs it is meant to process.
 This process helps ensure that our outputs are replicable.

 To enable programmatic access to individual partitions of the data (by year, state, etc.), we archive the raw inputs as `Frictionless Data Packages
 <https://specs.frictionlessdata.io/data-package/>`__.
 The data packages contain both the
-raw data in their originally published format (CSVs, Excel spreadsheets, and Visual FoxPro database (DBF) files) and metadata that describes how each the dataset is partitioned.
+raw data in their originally published format (CSVs, Excel spreadsheets, and Visual FoxPro database (DBF) files) and metadata that describes how each dataset is partitioned.

 The PUDL software will download a copy of the appropriate raw inputs automatically as needed and organize them in a local :doc:`datastore <dev/datastore>`.